unboxed/unboxed.co/README.md

 retina version should be twice the size of the non-retina version.
 See [style guide](https://unboxed.co/style-guide) for image resolutions.

+Whenever possible, you should use Photoshop or GIMP to resize images.
+Alternatively, Apple Preview can be used with decent results (go to `Tools > Adjust size` and select desired size in pixels).

 Images should also be compressed for web.
 [ImageOptim](https://imageoptim.com/mac) can be used for this - using 85% compression for JPGs and 90% for PNGs.
 You can also check the page